hmc-cs111-fall2016/project-ideas/free-2.md

 do they address the need?
 Are there any particularly admirable qualities of the language?
 Are there parts of the language you think could be improved?_

+I couldn't find any DSLs that allows the user to determine the search parameters as well as inputing information to search.
+I looked at a lot of different music identification search engines, such as [Musixmatch](https://www.musixmatch.com/) and [SpotSearch](http://www.spotsearch.se/), and I also looked at song identication apps, like [Shazam](http://www.shazam.com/) and [SoundHound](http://soundhound.com/), but they all require specific search inputs.
+Perhaps this suggests that it isn't really feasible to determine a song without very specific search parameters, and that if the information is organized to loosely than the search outputs will be too random.
+Perhaps the limitation is also the sort of music data sets that one has access to.

 ## The Project